-According to the 2015 American Psychological Association Stress in America™ survey, 60 percent of Americans say work causes stress.
+According to the 2015 American Psychological Association Stress in America™ survey (PDF), 60 percent of Americans say work causes stress.
 Yet, one in five says they don’t do anything to relieve or manage stress.
 Long periods of feeling stressed out causes people to overeat or eat unhealthy food, lose sleep and become irritable.
 This, of course, negatively affects productivity at work.

 Many workplaces have noticed the trend and implemented ways to help reduce and manage stress:

 Quiet time: Corporate Wellness Magazine® says more companies are creating space during the day for employees to quietly journal or even daydream.
 Companies that lead stress-management efforts also are offering on-site meditation instruction.

 Knitting: With all the emphasis on new workplace wellness trends and finding different ways to do things, sometimes old is new again.
 Knitting—using decidedly low-tech needles and yarn—is becoming a beneficial component of corporate wellness programs.